Technical director: Theatre

 In venues that host touring productions, the TD may also be responsible for advancing the technical rider, hiring local crew, renting equipment and liaising between the tour manager and the local crew.

+Technical directors in theatre are expected to possess a wide range of technical knowledge in different disciplines such as carpentry, sound design, lighting, stage management, dance, music, and the methods and procedures of theatre.
+Additionally, they are expected to communicate effectively and work closely with artistic and technical teams.

 Television

+In television, the Technical Director (TD) plays an important role in ensuring smooth, high-quality broadcasts.
+They are typically positioned in a control room, and the technical director operates the video and audio elements.
+Based on cues from the director, they select camera angles, graphics, and video feeds.
+It's the TD's job to ensure that "broadcast quality" is maintained at all times.

+During live productions, the Technical Director is responsible for transitioning between video shots, overlaying graphics, and ensuring that audio and visuals are synchronized.
+According to NBCU Academy, technical directors are also responsible for managing the technical crew and coordinating with them, making split-second decisions during live broadcasts.

-The technical director works in a production control room of a television studio and operates the video switcher and associated devices as well as serving as the chief of the television crew.
+In the USA, the technical director works in a production control room of a television studio and operates the video switcher and associated devices as well as serving as the chief of the television crew.
 For a remote broadcast outside the studio, the TD will perform the same duties in a mobile production truck.
 It is the TD's job to ensure all positions are staffed and all equipment and facilities are checked out and ready before the recording session or live broadcast begins.
-They typically will switch video sources, perform live digital effects and transitions, and insert pre-recorded material, graphics and titles as instructed by the Television director.
+They typically will switch video sources, perform live digital effects and transitions, and insert pre-recorded material, graphics, and titles as instructed by the Television director.
 In larger productions, the director does not actually operate the production equipment, allowing them to coordinate the production and make rapid decisions without worrying about how to mechanically execute the effect or camera move being called for.
 The technical director may provide training to more inexperienced members of the technical crew when needed.
 In consultation with the director, the TD may have more or less input into the creative side of the production, depending on the situation.
 They may provide the director with guidance on crew assignments, camera shots and the most efficient way to accomplish any given effect.
 The TD is usually responsible for the technical quality of the signal being recorded or broadcast and will use various measuring devices and displays to ensure quality control.